 What information is collected in the EEO-1 report?

 The EEO-1 report is not new — it dates all the way back to 1966.
-However, it’s undergone changes over the years.
-Of note, filers were previously required to include Component 1 and Component 2 (aggregated employee pay data).
-However, the EEOC officially dropped the requirement for Component 2 in September of 2019.
-That said, there is talk that Component 2 data may once again be required in the future.
-Therefore, employers should be prepared with Component 2 data such as:
+In the past, filers were required to include reports for both Component 1 and Component 2 data, but the EEOC officially dropped the Component 2 data requirement in September of 2019.

-Component 1 requires that employers report the number of employees (headcount) who work for the business, organized by job category, race/ethnicity and sex.
-This is the data that qualifying employers are already used to providing.
+Therefore, EEO-1 reporting will only look at Component 1 data, which includes information like the number of employees (headcount) who work for the business, organized by job category, race/ethnicity and sex.
 Below is a sample of what the Component 1 data report looks like.

 Are there other EEO data reports?